cmyk/seedetcher/docs/SeedEtcher-Workflow.md

 1. Prepare the plate.
 You have to mask off the other side that should not be etched.
 Make sure you mask it off properly or etchant will get to it.
 Normal packaging tape or electrical tape works.
 Avoid masking tape! (it’s not water proof)\
 Tip: make a holding flap from tape, so you can hold the plate easily.
 2. Make sure the etchant is around 20-25°C. Too warm will make the etchant too aggressive and it will attack the toner mask more quickly.
 Too cold (10-15°C) and it etches much slower.
+Tip: Put the etching container in a hot water bath to achieve the temperature.
 3. Set timer to 5 minutes and start.
 Submerge the plate fully into the FeCl, ideally keep it vertical.
 Get the FeCl moving slightly by either moving the container or the plate.
 Don’t go crazy, a slight movement of the fluid every 30s is enough.
 4. Take the plate out, let it drip off, submerge it into the baking soda bowl.
 This neutralises the acidic ferric-chloride residue.
 5. Rinse the plate under running water (no hot water!). \